 We've also uncovered several deals to fly Hawaiian's new first class suites on its 787 Dreamliner.
 A few months ago, Hawaiian announced it would fly this aircraft from Phoenix (PHX).

 Sure enough, Hawaiian opened the flood gates and several Thrifty Traveler Premium members booked these fancy suites for a trip this summer.
-With a 30% Amex transfer bonus Virgin at the time, you could book these seats for as few as 31,000 Amex points each way.
+Thanks to a transfer bonus to Hawaiian at the time, you could book these seats for as few as 34,000 Amex points each way.

 Sign up for Thrifty Traveler Premium to get the next alert like this one sent straight to your inbox!